jamesmskelsey/singlizer/readme.md

 This may only be useful for me, because I have a specific need to distribute files to coworkers who are Sailors, whose email system will strip any .zip files I send them.
 They have a ridiculously bad internet connection, the need for tools that are normally only available online, or are developed for them for some specific task they need to do.

+However, I suppose it might be useful for a student submitting projects to a class.
+I wouldn't know, I've never taken a class before.

+### Installation

+Use `npm i -g singlizer` to install singlizer globally.
+Run `singlizer init` in a folder to create a config file.
+Has no dependencies.
+Should not be depended on for anything.
+Run `singlizer` to "compile" your files.

 ### Configuration

 ```json